 Digital systems create the foundation for managing energy smartly, flexibly and sustainably, particularly in dynamic markets.

 Many industrial companies have high energy demand – and therefore significant potential for savings.
 At the same time, they face growing pressure to reduce CO₂ emissions and operate more sustainably.
-Energy optimisation offers an effective lever to achieve this: targeted load management helps avoid electricity peaks and reduce grid charges.
+Energy optimisation offers an effective lever to achieve this: a load management system helps avoid electricity peaks and reduce grid charges.
 By improving process efficiency, resource use can be significantly enhanced.
 Meanwhile, smart energy management systems make it possible to better balance the fluctuating feed-in from renewable energy sources.
 As a result, companies can not only lower their energy costs and meet climate targets but also strengthen their resilience against market volatility.

 Energy optimisation begins with a detailed analysis of consumption patterns.
 Based on this data, targeted measures can be implemented, such as: